 An investment in the Notes involves certain risks.
-You should carefully consider the risks described below and in Part I, Item 1A. of AIG's Annual Report on Form 10-K for the year ended December 31, 2013, as well as other information included, or incorporated by reference, in this prospectus supplement and the accompanying prospectus, before purchasing any Notes.
+You should carefully consider the risks described below and in Item 1A. of Part II of AIG's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2011 and Item 1A. of Part I of AIG's Annual Report on Form 10-K for the year ended December 31, 2010, as well as other information included, or incorporated by reference, in this prospectus supplement and the accompanying prospectus, before purchasing any Notes.
 Events relating to any of the following risks, or other risks and uncertainties, could seriously harm our business, financial condition and results of operations.
 In such a case, the trading value of the Notes could decline, or we may be unable to meet our obligations under the Notes, which in turn could cause you to lose all or part of your investment.